How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 - Enter the module’s serial number manually by typing it, or scan it with phones camera by tapping on Scan.

-- This is what a serial number/barcode sticker looks like, the peel-off sticker is the smaller white one to the right of the permanent Model and serial number sticker with the red background used for TS4-S (safety) models.
+- Below is what a serial number/bar code sticker looks like for our Safety model.
+The peel-off sticker is the smaller white one to the right of the permanent Model and serial number sticker.
+The red background used on this sticker indicates it is a TS4-S (safety) model.

 - After entering serial numbers for all MLPE units, you will see this message:

-- Then ‘Configure Layout’ will have a green check mark, it indicates all equipment icons are placed on the Layout page for display in System View.
+- Below screen shot shows ‘Configure Layout’ having a green check mark, indicating all equipment (CCA, Optimizers, Inverter) icons are now placed on the Layout page as needed in order to be shown in the System View.

 - Tap on text 'Configure Communication’ to go to the Connect to CCA page to setup Internet access for the CCA.

 If you have difficulty connecting your smart phone to the CCA, see "Why can I not connect my smart phone to my CCA?" in our FAQ section.
 This article is also attached as a PDF file.